MichaelAlgarra/MichaelAlgarra/README.md

 # About Me
 My name is Michael Algarra a Biomedical Engineering graduate with a concentration in Bioinformatics from Drexel University.
 I’m interested in Bioinformatics and Data Analytics.
 Specifically I enjoy programming with statistics and data mining.
-I'm currently working at Merck & Co. as a Data Scientist Contractor.
+I'm currently working at Merck & Co. as a Data Scientist.
 I’m looking to collaborate on working with Biological Data including DNA methylation data, Statistical analyses on data, and working with complex Major League Baseball Team data.

 Find me: